tleach/tleach.github.io/_posts/2013-12-21-understanding-pymongo-and-datetimes.md

    * If `tz_aware=True` is specified (more on this below), the returned `datetime` is created as timezone-aware and is set up with UTC as the time zone.
    * If `tz_aware=False` is specified, then you returned a naive `datetime`.

-By default, PyMongo will pass `tz_aware=False` to BSON when asking it to decode documents, so your loaded documents will contain naive `datetime` objects.
-To get PyMongo to return timezone-aware `datetime` objects, you’ll need to initialize your Connection or MongoClient object with `tz_aware=True`.
+By default, pymongo will pass `tz_aware=False` to BSON when asking it to decode documents, so your loaded documents will contain naive `datetime` objects.
+To get PyMongo to return timezone-aware `datetime` objects, you’ll need to initialize your `Connection` or `MongoClient` object with `tz_aware=True`.

 # Other thoughts

-PyMongo/BSON’s approach to `datetime` objects as outlined above, though respecting timezone information (by applying the UTC offset), essentially discards that timezone information when saving to the database.
-That means that if retaining the timezone of a given `datetime` is important to you, you’ll need to store it separately and re-apply it to the `datetime` when it is loaded back out of the database (check out the excellent Arrow library to make this super simple).
+Pymongo/BSON’s approach to `datetime` objects as outlined above, though respecting timezone information (by applying the UTC offset), essentially discards that timezone information when saving to the database.
+That means that if retaining the timezone of a given `datetime` is important to you, you’ll need to store it separately and re-apply it to the `datetime` when it is loaded back out of the database (check out the excellent [Arrow](https://github.com/crsmithdev/arrow) library to make this super simple).